 1. Savings account rates

 Whether you use an online savings account or traditional brick-and-mortar one, savings account rates have dropped to nearly nothing.
 According to the FDIC, the average U.S. savings account pays a rate of 0.06 percent.
-That means a $10,000 savings account would earn just $6 a year in interest — hardly worth the trouble it takes to open an account.
+That means a $10,000 savings account would earn just $6 a year in interest.
+That’s hardly worth the trouble it takes to open an account.

 Why are deposit rates so low?
-Part of it has to do with the Federal Reserve’s monetary policy of lowering interest rates to stimulate growth, but some of the blame has to go to consumer behavior.
+Part of it has to do with the Federal Reserve’s monetary policy of lowering interest rates to stimulate growth.
+Some of the blame has to go to consumer behavior.
 Banks generally have more deposits than they know what to do with these days, so most do not feel compelled to offer a higher interest rate to attract deposits.
 What exacerbates that problem is that consumers are all too willing to settle for mediocre rates.

 While the average savings account pays just 0.06 percent in interest, some of the top savings accounts pay over ten times that.
 If consumer behavior were a little more rational, deposits would flow toward the top-paying banks and away from the low-paying ones.
 This would force those low-paying banks to raise their interest rates or risk a severe drop in deposits.

-Unfortunately, too many bank customers fail to take an active approach to shopping for rates, and thus settle for less than a tenth of the interest they could be getting should they go for a high-yield savings account.
+Unfortunately, too many bank customers fail to take an active approach to shopping for rates.
+Which means they settle for less than a tenth of the interest they could be getting.

 2. CD rollovers

-Face it — if the bank knows a CD is going to roll over passively, do you think they will go out of their way to give it their best rate?
-Different banks have specials on CD rates that come and go, so there is always a good chance of finding a better offer when your CD is due to mature.
+If the bank knows a CD is going to roll over passively, do you think they will go out of their way to give it their best rate?
+Different banks have specials on CD rates that come and go.
+There is always a good chance of finding a better offer when your CD is due to mature.
 The nice thing about a CD is that, if you make the effort to shop for the best rate, you can then lock that rate in for the term of the CD.

 3. Mortgage refinancing